About | APS Meeting

 Abstract submissions

-Physics research abstracts are submitted each year across 40+ topics ranging from biological fluid dynamics to vortex dynamics and flows; from drops to flow instability; and much more.
+Physics research abstracts are submitted each year across 40+ topics ranging from biological fluid dynamics to vortex dynamics and flows, from drops to flow instability, and much more.
 You must be an APS member to submit.

-Find more information about Salt Lake City, Utah
+Find more information about Houston, Texas

 Acknowledgments